The Objective

 The original design focused heavily on explaining how a subscription works, which felt condescending to modern users.
 Through customer feedback, I identified two core pain points:

-Product Paralysis: Users weren't sure which milk suited their needs.
+Product Paralysis: Users weren't sure which product suited their needs.

 Over-Ordering: Users ordered too much, leading to a surplus at home and eventual cancellation.